arangodb/docs/3.10/administration-active-failover.md

 ---
 layout: default
-description: This section includes information related to the administration of an Active Failoversetup
+description: This section includes information related to the administration of an Active Failover setup
 ---
 Active Failover Administration
 ==============================